 3. Follow the 50/20/30 rule

-• 20% of your monthly income should go towards financial properties, including student loans and other debts, mortgages, retirement contributions and savings
+- 20% of your monthly income should go towards financial priorities, including student loans and other debts, mortgages, retirement contributions and savings.

-• 30% of your monthly income should go towards your lifestyle, including outings, gym membership, personal care and gifts
+- 30% of your monthly income should go towards your lifestyle, including outings, gym memberships, personal care and gifts.

 So, as you can see, you still have plenty of money to enjoy yourself — you just need to be a bit savvier with your spending and your savings.
 As a wise man once advised me: don’t spend beyond your means!